shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   * if you change the protection of your home directory as follows, you (the owner) will have full read and write access to all of your files, and others will only be able to read your files:
 ```
 $ cd  // change to your home directory
-$ chmod 644 .  // don't forget the dot (.) t the end of this command
+$ chmod 644 .  // the dot makes the changes apply to every file in this directory
 ```
   * 6 in binary is 110 (read & write privileges on, execute privileges off)
     * Generally, you don't want everything to be executable -- only the executable files.